TopRamen95/HMS/README.md

 ---

 > Built with 💙 by students and builders aiming to digitize healthcare systems.
-> Operating System version is still in development mode to access it please proceed to Ondevlop branch.
+> Operating System version is still in development mode.
+> To access it, please switch to the `Ondevlop` branch.